aparnabalasubrmanian/event-registration/README.md

 ```

 ## OUTPUT:
 ![output](./out91.png)
 ![output](./out92.png)
 ![output](./out93.png)

 ## Result:

-The program to design ,develop and deploy a web application for event registration is completed successfully
+The program to design ,develop and deploy a web application for event registration is
+completed successfully.